Monkeypox cases confirmed in England – latest updates

-Latest updates on cases of monkeypox identified by the UK Health Security Agency (UKHSA)
+The UK Health Security Agency (UKHSA) has detected 73 additional cases of monkeypox in England, 2 additional cases in Scotland and 2 in Wales.

-This brings the total number confirmed in England to 199 as of 1 June, according to the government website.
+This brings the total number confirmed in the UK to 302 as of 5 June.

-There are currently 5 confirmed cases in Scotland, 2 in Northern Ireland and 1 in Wales, taking the UK total to 207.

 If you get infected with monkeypox, it usually takes between 5 and 21 days for the first symptoms to appear.